 Guru Dutt's birth name was Vasanth Kumar Shivashankar Padukone.
 He was born in Bangalore on July 9, 1925.
 (All photos/mid-day archives)

 Dutt had a tough childhood and faced financial difficulties.
 He was also affected due to the strained relations between his parents.
-In pic: With late comedian Johnny Walker
+In picture: With late comedian Johnny Walker

-At the age of 14, Dutt would use his fingers to create images on a wall lit up by the light of his grandmother's 'diya' when she performed aarti (prayers).
-In pic: A still from 'Baaz'
+At the age of 14, Guru Dutt would use his fingers to create images on a wall lit up by the light of his grandmother's 'diya' when she performed aarti (prayers).
+In picture: A still from 'Baaz'

 Dutt joined the Uday Shankar India Culture Center at Almora, which taught dance, drama, and music, at the age of 16.
 He joined the center on a five-year scholarship of Rs.75 annually in 1941 and studied there until when the advancing World War II forced the closing of the center.

 Dutt then got the job of a telephone operator in Kolkata but did not enjoy the mundane work and quit.
-In pic: Guru Dutt shakes hands with Waheeda Rehman.
+In picture: Guru Dutt, Dev Anand and Waheeda Rehman.

-His uncle got him a job under a three-year contract with the Prabhat Film Company in Pune (then Poona), in 1944, which kicked off his filmi journey.
-In pic: With Geeta Dutt on his wedding day.
+Guru Dutt's uncle got him a job under a three-year contract with the Prabhat Film Company in Pune (then Poona), in 1944, which kicked off his filmi journey.
+In picture: With Geeta Dutt on his wedding day.

 Dutt and Waheeda Rehman first met in Hyderabad when he was looking for a fresh face for his film.
 While working with her in Pyaasa, he fell in love with her.
 According to some reports, Dutt did not want to leave his wife, Geeta Dutt and wanted both the ladies in his life.
 But Geeta refused and walked out.